naofumi/apache/README.md

 1. The Recaps page is dynamically generated from a YAML file using CGI and SSI.
 2. The main page has a footer that can be shared among pages with SSI.
 SSI allows us to ensure consistency across different pages.
-3. The inquiry page has a form that is submitted to a CGI script, which then sends a Slack message server-side via the Slack webhooks API.
+3. The inquiry page has a form that is submitted to a CGI script.
+The CGI script then sends a Slack message server-side via the Slack webhooks API.